djscheuf/journeymans-blog/source/_posts/reverse-before-you-rewrite.md

   - testing
   - decision-making
 date: 2026-09-29 09:30:00
-description: Legacy codebases lack tests because they're legacy.
+description: Legacy codebases are legacy because they lack tests.
 Here's how to use AI to reverse-engineer business rules and build the guardrails that make a safe, AI-accelerated rewrite possible.
 photos:
   - /img/post_img/code_wall.jpg
 ---